ibm-apiconnect/lifecycle/production-lifecycle.md

 first class version control with fully support for merging, branch management, et al, and supports first class integration with CICD pipelines to support deploying and testing the artifacts.

+The API Connect CLIs and REST operations support either *staging* or *publishing* the product to the catalog.
+The *publish* operation performs staging and publishing as a single macro operation (see the product lifecycle state machine below).
+For production catalog use cases, particularly those leveraging API Connect's governance capabilities, we recommend performing the staging and publishing steps independently.